akashsuresh3/chipsInput/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Please run 'npm install' in order to download all the necessary node modules.

 ## Backend
 Express is used along with MongoDB to serve the requests sent from Angular.
 Run 'npm run start:server' to start the server